When you heard about the assaults on women in Köln, were you surprised?

 That’s not the right question.
 It is not a question of cultural identity or anything like that, it’s a crime.
 It shouldn’t have been covered up out of some misplaced sense of political correctness, of not wanting to stereotype the group, and the people who did it should be punished.
 What happened is just wrong, it’s a criminal act and people who committed it should be treated as criminals.
 And it doesn’t matter who they are.

 I agree, but some experts pointed out that the events in Köln were very similar to what happened in 2011 during the Arab Spring on the Tahir Square in Cairo, when hundreds of men also sexually harassed women.

 Why do you think that’s important?
 Does it say something about Islam to you?
 That’s the implication of your question.

-The implication is that maybe we should have been prepared for something like this could to happen.
+The implication is that maybe we should have been prepared.

 I totally reject the idea behind what you say.
 It becomes a form of racism, very familiar to us in the US: all blacks take drugs, blacks have a problem with drugs.
 It’s outrageous.
 You have to think like a Kantian about this.
 If young Arab men have a problem with women, that’s a cultural issue.
 When the problem becomes a crime, then its treated as a crime, and the racist aspect of it falls away.
 That’s my view.
 I just think it’s a much cleaner thing, when something like this happens, to treat it as legal violation of another human being rather than searching for a cultural explanation of “why”.
 I’m not interested in it.